Aug 11, 2014, 7:13 PM EST

 This offseason, the departures of Jack Rodwell, Gareth Barry and Joleon Lescott marked the squad’s under reliance on English-born footballers.
 Barry and Lescott were aging, unable to provide the high-caliber football that City desires from men who are brought into the team to win.
 Rodwell, only 23 years of age, has some promise, but once again, City wants midfielders taking the pitch to be capable of immediately providing first-class play.

-In the end, City’s main focus revolves around cash, and it’s been money that’s catapulted City to the top of the league table and right past inter-town, more celebrated rival Manchester United.
+In the end, City’s main focus is to have the best players in the PL, and with a heavy dosage of cash to acquire vital transfer targets, City has been catapulted to the top of the league table, right past inter-town, more celebrated rival Manchester United.
 Catering to the English representation wouldn’t have the reigning champions anywhere.
 Pellegrini recognizes that fact.

 “I use the players I think are the best players to win that game.
 It doesn’t matter where they come from,” Pellegrini reiterated.